 Roman Polanski's artful film renders an eerie and frightening world.
 Mia Farrow is perfect as the increasingly frantic Rosemary.
 Although scenes of gore and violence are somewhat limited, occult themes are pervasive and may be unsettling even to adults.
 Based on the novel by Ira Levin, Rosemary's Baby is a film strongly tied to the era that produced it, addressing a number of social issues central to the women's movement of the '60s and '70s, particularly those concerning mental health and pregnancy.

-Families can talk about the issues of greed and ambition raised by Guy's character.
+Families can talk about the issues of greed and ambition raised by Guy's character in Rosemary's Baby.